|Mission and History|

 The New Millennium

 No SILL program has matched the enthusiasm generated by our flagship Global Issues Series.
 This program was expanded and significantly strengthened under the leadership of former Foreign Service Officer Scott Behoteguy.
 His pursuit of recruiting high level former Foreign Service Officers and think tank experts as guest lecturers created demand for a more advanced learning experience.
 He met the need by establishing a Seminar Series that allowed a small group of participants to join in a three hour exchange with the experts, in part signaling a return to some of the original SILL roots.
 The three session 2001 Seminar Program was increased to 10 sessions in 2006, while attendance at the G.WIZ Museum was held to 25-30 serious students.
-Attendance at the regular Thursday lecture series is invariably a sellout at the Players Theatre where we have held lectures since 2001.
+Attendance at the regular Thursday lecture series was invariably a sellout at the Players Theatre where lectures werer held between 2001 and 2015.

 Our 2007 season offered another breakout year.
 The International Series, under new leadership, expanded from 12 lectures to 24.
 Two fully complementary programs were offered on Wednesday and Thursday in Sarasota, accommodating over 1,000 attendees during the two sessions.
 Contemporary Public Issues was merged with International Challenges in 2009 to form three Global Issues programs.
-2009 also brought a new 6 lecture Music Mondays series in Venice.
-This was expanded to 8 in 2010 and 12 in 2012.
+2009 brought a new 6 lecture Music Mondays series in Venice which was expanded to 12 in 2012.